basebandit/GoCrypt/README.md

 ## How It Works

-- Encrypts a text file on a key generated on a user defined password and a randomly generated salt long via key derivation function(PBKDF2).
+- Encrypts a text file on a key generated on a user defined password and a randomly generated salt via key derivation function(PBKDF2).
 - Appends to the resulting ciphertext its HMAC-SHA256 authentication tag using the above generated key.

 ## How to use it